 Facilitate Partnerships within the Energy Innovation Ecosystem: Attract public and private research money and venture capital funding to Georgia by aligning advanced energy sector efforts and establishing collaborative partnerships among various stakeholders.

-Develop Degree Programs in Energy Engineering and Sustainability Science: Prepare students for jobs in the solar and smart building industries by establishing more formal degree programs related to advanced energy engineering and sustainability science.
+Develop Degree Programs in Energy Engineering and Sustainability Science: Prepare students for jobs in the solar and smart buildings industries by establishing more formal degree programs related to advanced energy engineering and sustainability science.

 Create More Apprenticeship Opportunities in Advanced Energy Technologies: Meet employer demand for trained workers and prepare Georgians for jobs in advanced energy sectors by incentivizing companies to expand apprenticeship opportunities.